MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/fsutil-8dot3name.md

 ---
-ms.assetid: a0c6dbfe-d898-496d-9356-825f7fbd90ec
-title: Fsutil 8dot3name
+title: fsutil 8dot3name
-ms.prod: windows-server
+description: Reference topic for the fsutil 8dot3name command, which queries or changes the settings for short name (8dot3 name) behavior. ms.prod: windows-server
 manager: dmoss
 ms.author: toklima
 author: toklima
 ms.technology: storage
-audience: "IT Pro"
+ms.assetid: a0c6dbfe-d898-496d-9356-825f7fbd90ec
 ms.topic: article
 ms.date: 10/16/2017
 ---

-# Fsutil 8dot3name
+# fsutil 8dot3name

 > Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows 10, Windows Server 2012 R2, Windows 8.1, Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7

 Queries or changes the settings for short name (8dot3 name) behavior, which include:

 - Query the current setting for the short name behavior

 - Scan the specified directory path for registry keys that might be impacted if short names were stripped from the specified directory path

 - Change the setting that controls the short name behavior.
 This setting can be applied to a specified volume or to the default volume setting.

 - Remove the short names for all files within a directory

 ## Syntax